-All funds of the Randolph Partnership are deposited with one commercial bank and insured by the Federal Deposit Insurance Corporation (FDIC) up to \$100,000.
-Deposits over this amount subject the Randolph Partnership to a concentration of credit risk.
-At June 30, 2002, the Randolph Partnership's bank deposit in excess of the FDIC insured limit was \$37,729.
+All funds of the Rockingham Partnership are deposited with a commercial bank and insured by the Federal Deposit Insurance Corporation (FDIC) up to \$100,000.
+Deposits over this amount subject the Rockingham Partnership to a concentration of credit risk.
+At June 30, 2002 the partnership's bank deposits in excess of the FDIC insured limit was \$14,918.